hpcuantwerpen/UAntwerpen-easyconfigs/s/SuperLU_DIST/README.md

 EasyBlock) and can then compile SuperLU without additional patches, at least if no Metis or parMetis module is loaded which may conflict with those header files.

+For the 2020a toolchains, we switched to downloads from the GitHub.